Geriatrics and Pharmacology for Primary Care

 This course is being reviewed and will be acceptable for up to 12 CE credits; please verify with your Medical Board which hours may be applied toward Pharmacology credit.

-Lodging Reservations – To make your lodging reservation, please contact our office via email at email@example.com.
+Lodging Reservations – To make your lodging reservation please Click Here, if you need additional assistance feel free to contact our office via email at email@example.com.

 Please note: Room categories are based on availability at the time of request.